marcos-navarro-peya/kata-theatrical/README.md

 tragical-comical-historical-pastoral, scene individable, and poem unlimited to their repertoire.
 They haven’t exactly decided yet what they want to do and when.
 This change will affect both the way their plays are charged for and the way volume credits are calculated.

+The first one they want to implement is history plays that will have the following logic:
+- Base price: 10000
+- If the audience is more than 15 attendees then there is a plus of 1000 and 100 for each additional attendee.
+- There is an extra volume credit for every 3 attendees

 As an experienced developer I can be sure that whatever scheme they come up with, they will change it again within six months

 ### 2nd Iteration

 The company is concerned about enviromental impact of their business and decided to implement an integration with a new service that provide digital invoice for their customers.
-To connect to that service we need to create a Invoice
+To connect to that service we need to create a Invoice in json format with the following format

+{
+  "customerName": "client 1",
+  "statement": {
+    "plays": [
+      {
+        "name": "play name",
+        "audience": 15,
+        "price": 15000
+      },
+      {
+        "name": "play name 2",
+        "audience": 30,
+        "price": 30000
+      }
+    ],
+    "totalAmount": 45000,
+    "creditsEarned": 20
+  }
+}